 When you click on any of the options under ‘keyword ideas’, you can see all the keywords around your main keyword from which you can choose the ones which are more relevant to you.
 Ahrefs has also introduced the grouping of keywords as seen in the screenshot below.
 Apart from this, there are also various filters available on the top of keywords which you can use to further filter the keywords by different conditions like search volume, word count, include, exclude, etc.

-4. Searching Long Tail Keywords
+4. Perform Keyword Research for Long Tail Keywords

 Longtail keywords are the key to conversions.